roman-milk/roman-milk.github.io/jasmine-fantasies-pet-teacher.md

+===

- ****** Jasmine Fantasies: Pet Teacher ****** bysilkstockingslover© Becoming like a character from one of my stories, I obeyed, dropping to my knees, in my own classroom, beside my desk and in front of one of my students.
+Becoming like a character from one of my stories, I obeyed, dropping to my knees, in my own classroom, beside my desk and in front of one of my students.

  She moved her foot to my mouth and I replicated the eager thorough attention I had already given her other foot.